 Camp Living Stones

 Camp Living Stones is a Christian outdoor recreation and adventure youth camp located near the beautiful Cherokee National Forest.
 We offer one week, gospel-centered, fully-programmed experiences that are designed to challenge students grades 6-12 in a relationally-intentional, group-oriented environment to know and follow hard after Jesus Christ.
-Additionally, we offer retreat services and
+Additionally, we offer year-round retreat services.

 Being fully staffed, we are glad to serve the needs of programs and RETREATS throughout the year.
 Whether you simply need some FACILITIES to host your event, or desire us to direct a full program, we are ready to help.